PataphysicalSociety/soupault.app/site/faq.md

 * its features like [ToC](/reference-manual/#toc-widget) work consistently across all formats;
 * it offers unique capabilities such as piping HTML element content through an external program.

-### What markup languages/Markdown flavors does soupault support?
+<h3 id="page-format-support">What markup languages/Markdown flavors does soupault support?</h3>

 The only built-in supported format is HTML.
 However, you can automatically import pages in any format if you install and configure a [convertor](/reference-manual/#page-preprocessors) for it.